micronDLA/SDK/docs/C API.md

 `unsigned* outsize`: returns number of output values that the Inference Engine will return. swoutsize is number of output values for `ie_run`.

+<span style="color:red">FIXME FIXME FIXME.   api.h has two more params for noutputs and cmemp</span>

 ***Return value:*** pointer to an Inference Engine object.

 ******